dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     implementing class must also be marked `base` or `final`.

     This avoids any confusion about whether a subtype removes a restriction.
-But it comes at the expense of flexiblity.
+But it comes at the expense of flexibility.
 If a user *wants* to remove a restriction, they have no ability to.

-    This would constrast with `sealed` where you can have subtypes of a sealed type that are not themselves sealed.
+    This would contrast with `sealed` where you can have subtypes of a sealed type that are not themselves sealed.
 This is a deliberate choice because there's no *need* for the direct subtypes of a sealed to be sealed in order for exhaustiveness checking to be sound.
 Since exhaustiveness is the goal